okta/okta-sdk-dotnet/README.md

 ```

 It is possible to use an access token you retrieved outside of the SDK for authentication.
 For that, set `Configuration.AuthorizationMode` configuration property to `AuthorizationMode.BearerToken` and `Configuration.AccessToken` to the token string.

+> Note: Starting from 8.x series the Okta management SDK added support for DPoP.
+If the SDK detects the application has DPoP enabled, it will silently proceed to obtain a DPoP-bound access token, and will generate a new DPoP Proof JWT for every request.
+There's no additional configuration required for developers.

 ## Usage guide